pramodkoujalagi/AI-News-Companion/README.md

 ## 👨‍💻 About the Developer

-Epic Newzz! is developed and maintained by [Pramod Koujalagi](https://github.com/pramodkoujalagi)
+Newzy is developed and maintained by [Pramod Koujalagi](https://github.com/pramodkoujalagi)

 Connect with us to share feedback, suggestions, and ideas for future enhancements.